All Bull Elephants’ Sanctuary Center for Nonviolence

 A HAVEN FOR ELEPHANTS IN NEED

-The Kerulos Center’s All Bull Elephants’ School of Sanctuary (ABES) is prompted by the critical need for refuge and recovery of hundreds of Elephants suffering in North American zoos and circuses.
+The Kerulos Center’s All Bull Elephants’ Sanctuary Center for Nonviolence (ABES) is prompted by the critical need for refuge and recovery of hundreds of Elephants suffering in North American zoos and circuses.

 Our focus is male Elephants in North America who are underserved because of misperceptions and prejudice.
 There are many, as can be seen in this Table of Captive Male Elephants in North America.
 ABES also welcomes female Elephants who are unable to find sanctuary elsewhere.